holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/03_turing_article/lesson_plan.md

     - Search space
     - Turing Test
     - This class is both technical and philosophical
-- Today going to have a discussion based on last nights reading
+- Today going to have a discussion based on last night's reading
     - Going to be a lot of discussions in the class, so lets go over expectations
 - What does a good discussion look like?
     - DRT